 When can an NRI open an NRE account?

-Once you are designated as an NRI/PIO/OCI under prevailing FEMA regulations, you can open an NRE account in India or overseas as follows
+Once you have become an NRI/PIO/OCI under prevailing FEMA regulations, you can open an NRE account as follows:

-• Before moving abroad: Banks like ICICI Bank also allow individuals like such as professionals transferred abroad, students with admission to a foreign university, and seafarers, to open an NRE account with requisite documentation.
+- Before moving abroad: Banks like ICICI Bank also allow individuals such as professionals transferred abroad, students with admission to a foreign university, and seafarers, to open an NRE account with the requisite documentation.
 You will need to visit your bank's nearest branch, fill up an NRE account opening form and submit the requisite required documents.

 Find your nearest ICICI Bank branch here: Branch Locator